best-things-to-do-in-byron-bay

 The Falls Festival takes place over New Years’ and brings in a crowd 18-30 year olds (we were in Byron around this time and saw lots of teenagers all dressed up in their best festival gear).
 They usually have a cracking dance music line up too!

-Bluesfest Byron Bay is a massively legendary festival which brings in an older crowd of 30+ and takes place in April.
+Bluesfest is a massively legendary festival which brings in an older crowd of 30+ and takes place in April.
 Previous line ups have included BB King and Bob Dylan.

 The-Farm-Byron-Bay-reasons-to-visit

 The Farm is a bit comparable to The Grounds in Sydney but it’s actually set on a real farm (run by the same owners at The Three Blue Ducks).
-While lunch is quite expensive here these days (think $40+ for a meal), you can just grab something from their cafe instead like a toastie and sit out on the picnic benches.
+While lunch is quite expensive here these days, you can just grab something from their cafe instead like a toastie and sit out on the picnic benches.
 You can also bring your own picnic here and sit on the grass.
-It’s a great day trip if you’re hiring a bike from Byron Bay too.
+It’s a great day trip if you’re hiring a bike too.

 doma-federal-cafe-byron-bay

-So we’ve raved about the amazing food in Byron Bay that we needed to write a whole separate post about our favourite places to eat.
-Some standouts include, The Roadhouse, Treehouse, Bay Leaf, Folk and of course Raes in Byron Bay.
+So we’ve raved about the delicious food in Byron Bay that we needed to write a whole separate post about our favourite places to eat.
+Some standouts include, The Roadhouse, Treehouse, Bay Leaf, Folk and of course Raes.

 Check out our complete Best Byron Bay Restaurants Guide to help you plan the amazing cafes and restaurants for your next trip.